JCSDA/jedi-docs/docs/using/jedi_environment/modules.rst

    If you cloned the ``jedi-cmake`` repository as part of building a jedi bundle, then the name of the repository may be ``jedicmake`` instead of ``jedi-cmake``.

 The system configuration on Cheyenne will not allow you to run mpi jobs from the login node.
-So, if you try to run :code:`ctest` from here, the mpi tests will fail.
-So, to run the jedi unit tests you will have to either submit a batch job or request an interactive session with :code:`qsub -I`.
-The following is a sample batch script to run the unit tests for ufo-bundle.
+If you try to run :code:`ctest` from here, the mpi tests will fail.
+To run the jedi unit tests you will have to either submit a batch job or request an interactive session with :code:`qsub -I`.
+The following is a sample batch script to run the unit tests for ``ufo-bundle``.
 Note that some ctests require up to 6 MPI tasks so requesting 6 cores should be sufficient.

 .. code-block:: bash